Women’s Fund for Scotland – Grant Guidelines

 - Empowering women and making a tangible difference to their lives

-- Supporting women to escape and recover from domestic, sexual, and sex-based violence
+- Supporting women to escape and recover from domestic or sexual abuse

 - Using our limited resources for maximum long-term impact and improving organisational sustainability

 - To support the Scottish Government’s wider strategic objectives